Kim Kardashian’s Surrogate Had No Idea She Was Carrying Kimye’s Baby — Read About Her Reaction Here

 Kim Kardashian revealed on The Real that her surrogate had no idea she was carrying her baby.
 The KUWTK star went on to describe her surrogate’s reaction when she learned that the child she’s going to carry inside her for nine months is a Kardashian-West, Metro reports.
-The mother-of-two, who recently received backlash following reports that she didn’t invite her surrogate to her baby shower, also gushed over the woman who is expected to give birth to her third child in January.
+The mother of two, who recently received backlash following reports that she didn’t invite her surrogate to her baby shower, also gushed over the woman who is expected to give birth to her third child in January.

 “She didn’t know at the beginning.
 She didn’t know,” Kim revealed.
 “You could do it totally anonymously.
 You could go that route.
 And I just felt like, whoever is carrying my baby, what if they weren’t a fan of me or my husband?
 What if they didn’t want to be carrying our baby?
 I wanted to give them that choice, and be proud and on the same page.
 I wanted a relationship with her.”